 The REIT valued the investment properties using a discounted cash flow approach whereby a current discount rate was applied to the projected net operating income which a property can reasonably be expected to produce in the future.
 Property under development is measured using both a comparable sales method and a discounted cash flow method, net of costs to complete.
-For Q1 2022, the fair value adjustments in investment properties were \$1,642, compared to \$13,050 for Q1 2021.
+The REIT's valuation inputs are supported by quarterly market reports from an independent appraiser which indicated no change in capitalization rates from December 31, 2021 and a nominal adjustment from March 31, 2022.